-- We cap submissions at 500 for both poetry and fiction.
-Once we hit that number the submission window for those two genres will close immediately.
+- We cap submissions at 500 for poetry, fiction, and flash prose.
+There is also a 450 submission cap for creative non fiction.
+Once we hit the submission cap numbers the window for those four genres will close immediately.

 - We are proud to host two prizes in each of our main issues: the Diana Woods Memorial Award in Creative Nonfiction and The Gabo Prize for Literature in Translation & Multilingual Texts.
 Both prizes are open for submissions in February and August.
 We cap submissions for both Gabo and the Diana Woods Memorial Award at 300.

 - Our Amuse-Bouche: Spotlight series is published every other Monday throughout the year, showcasing an individual writer or artist.
 We review literary submissions in all genres during January and July; the submission period for art is now open year-round and is selected from submissions to the Visual Art category.

 - Learn more about our curated occasional Amuse-Bouche series, including Writers Read, À La Carte, and Litdish on our “About” page.

 - School Lunch: a curated bi-weekly feature offering fiction, poetry, flash prose, personal essay, YA, and creative nonfiction, from writers ranging from ages 13-17.

 - Twitter Poetry Contest: a monthly feature of poems collected through our Twitter page @LunchTicket1

 Lunch Ticket and our Amuse-Bouche: Spotlight both publish:

 - Creative Nonfiction (and the Diana Woods Memorial Award)

 - Literary Translation (and The Gabo Prize for Literature in Translation & Multilingual Texts)